Business Owner’s Policy

 A commercial package policy (CPP) is typically purchased by larger businesses with higher risks, including small or midsize businesses with several employees.
 A CPP allows you to bundle multiple liability policies together, with more flexibility in terms of the risks covered and their coverage limits.

-It also allows you to add endorsements, also known as riders, to increase or modify the types of coverage you have and tailor them to your specific needs.
+It also allows you to add endorsements, also known as riders, to increase or modify the types of coverage you have and tailor them to your specific insurance needs.

 Learn more about the difference between a business owner's policy and commercial package policy.